franmagneto/ships/README.md

 # Ships

-A shmup game in pure Rust using softbuffer+winit.
+A shmup game in pure Rust using pixels+winit.

 ## How to run

 ```sh
 $ cargo run
 ```